 Python Vehicle Simulator

-The Python Vehicle Simualtor is a supplementary Python implementation of the Matlab scripts in the VESSELS catalogue of the MSS toolbox.
+The Python Vehicle Simulator is a supplementary Python implementation of the Matlab and GNU Octave scripts in the VESSELS catalogue of the MSS toolbox.
+The library also contains guidance, navigation, and control (GNC) blocks for time-domain simulation.
+The software can be downloaded from:

-Reference: T. I. Fossen (2021).
-Handbook of Marine Craft Hydrodynamics and Motion Control, 2nd Edition, Wiley.
+T. I. Fossen (2021).
+Handbook of Marine Craft Hydrodynamics and Motion Control, 2nd Edition, John Wiley & Sons, Chichester, UK.

 The different vehicles are defined as Python "objects" with "methods" for feedback control.
 For instance, the Remus 100 AUV is specified by choosing option #9 from the commad line interface shown below.

 The picture shows the Remus 100 Autonomous Underwater Vehicle (AUV) of the NTNU AUR-lab.
-The length of the vehicle is 1.6 m, the cylinder diameter is 19 cm and the mass of the vehicle is 31.9 kg.
-The maximum speed of 2.5 m/s is obtained when the propeller runs at 1525 rpm in zero currents.
+The length of the vehicle is 1.9 m, the cylinder diameter is 19 cm and the mass of the vehicle is 31.9 kg.
+The maximum speed of 2.5 m/s is obtained when the propeller runs at 1525 RPM in zero currents.

 The animated GIF file "3D_animation.gif".